Skip to content

 The first life insurance company in Canada was the Canada Life Assurance Company, or Canada Life which was founded in 1847.
 Canada Life is still around today and has over $500 billion dollars in total assets under administration for over 17 million Canadians.

-We work pretty closely with Canada Life – actually they recently bought the agency where process our business called Financial Horizons Group.
+We work pretty closely with Canada Life – actually they recently bought the agency where we process our business called Financial Horizons Group.

 Another interesting bit of life Canadian life insurance history has to do with Canada’s first Prime Minister, Sir John A MacDonald.